praekelt/feersum-nlu-api-wrappers/docs/IntentClassifiersApi.md

 # **intent_classifier_curate**
 > list[LabelledTextSample] intent_classifier_curate(instance_name, label_pair, x_caller=x_caller)

-Endpoint to aid in the curation of a model instance.
+Endpoint to aid in the curation of an instance.

 Returns the list of samples behind a cell of the confusion matrix of the training or testing samples.